openwdl/wdl/SPEC.md

 The runtime engine may choose to define additional optional members of `TaskInfo`.

+If a task is using the deprecated `runtime` section rather than `requirements` and `hints`, then the runtime values of the reserved `runtime` attributes (i.e., the ones that appear in the `requirements` section) are populated in the `requirements` member, and any other attributes are populated in the `hints` member.

 ### Task Examples

 #### Example 1: Simplest Task